RedHatRanger/best_linux_scripts_and_commands/ansible/callback_plugins/README_v2.md

 ## License

-MIT License.
+Apache2 Free Licence.
 See `LICENSE` for details.